meyn-git/meyncraft/README.md

 A template engine to create Meyn Control System files using templates.

 ## Installation:
-* Download and run the meyncraft installer from: https://raw.githubusercontent.com/meyn-git/meyncraft/refs/heads/main/installer/meyncraft.msix
+* Download the meyncraft installer from: https://raw.githubusercontent.com/meyn-git/meyncraft/refs/heads/main/installer/meyncraft.msix
+* You will need to set the installer to allow the signature: https://www.youtube.com/watch?v=s40bCNnFUgg
+* Run the installer

 ## Xor-JMobile tags
 MeynCraft creates Xor-JMobile touch screen tags from a Omron Sysmac file.:
-* All global variables that ar published will be converted to Xor-JMobile tags
+* All global variables that are published will be converted to Xor-JMobile tags
 * If will create a tag for each variable or data type that is (an array of) a base type (e.g. a boolean or int)
 * The generated tags are stored in an xml file so that it can be imported by JMobile:
   * Open a JMobile project